GRETCHEN HARDERS is a Member of the Firm in the Employee Benefits practice, in the firm's New York office.

 Ms. Harders is a frequent speaker on various employee benefit issues and developments and has authored articles on various topics of ERISA and employee benefits law, including the Patient Protection and Affordable Care Act.

-Ms. Harders has been selected for inclusion in The Best Lawyers in America — Employee Benefits (ERISA) Law (2014) and Super Lawyers New York Metro — Employee Benefits/ERISA (2013) and recommended by The Legal 500 United States (2013).
+Ms. Harders has been selected by her peers for inclusion in The Best Lawyers in America© (2014, 2015) in the field of Employee Benefits (ERISA) Law.
+She was also named to the New York Metro Super Lawyers list (2013, 2014) in the area of Employee Benefits and recommended by The Legal 500 United States (2013, 2014).

 - Chapter 24, "Claims, Disputes, and Settlements," Section 409A Handbook (BNA Books, Fall 2010).